How do investors allocate their money? Real data from M1 portfolios

 How much margin should I use?

 The appropriate level of margin varies by individual financial situation, investment objectives, and risk tolerance — there is no universal answer.
-As a reference point, M1’s aggregate Margin Utilization Rate as of Q1 2026 was 49.5% among margin-eligible accounts.
+As a reference point, M1’s aggregate Margin Utilization Rate as of May 31, 2026 was 41.9% among margin-eligible accounts.
 Margin carries significant risks, including interest charges that reduce net returns and the possibility of margin calls that may require selling securities at a loss.
 Investors should carefully consider their circumstances before using margin.
 M1 Borrow rates and terms are available at M1 Borrow.

 Why does automation matter for investing?